Create, export, or import an unmanaged solution

 This value lets you help separate options that you add to option sets to support merging options.
 A value is auto-generated based on the Prefix text to help make it more unique.
 The value must be between 10,000 and 99,999.

-More information: Merging Option set options
+More information: Merge option set options

 Use these fields to add information that will enable people who install the solution to contact you.

-See Create a Publisher for information about how to create a publisher programmatically.
+See Create a publisher for information about how to create a publisher programmatically.

 The solution configuration page provides a canvas you can use to display information or enable customers to perform actions in the context of your solution.
 Set the configuration page by using the Configuration Page lookup field to select a Web Page (HTML) Web resource included in the solution.
 This will cause a new Configuration node to appear in the Solution window underneath the Information node and above the Components node.
 The Configuration node will display the Web resource you set.

 You can use the solution configuration page to display controls that will configure your solution.
 For example, you may provide some entities in your solution that control the behavior of your solution.
-By using the OData endpoint for Microsoft Dynamics CRM, you can provide custom controls on your Web resource page to update data in these entities.
+By using the OData endpoint for Microsoft Dynamics 365, you can provide custom controls on your Web resource page to update data in these entities.